 When students struggle with behavior in the classroom, most of the time, it’s not about you.
 It’s not about your methods or your class.
 Students bring so much of their own past to the classroom including childhood trauma and anxiety.
-Sometimes having a break over the winter months helps alleviate anxiety, but for many students, the holidays can heighten problems at home and you may see them in the classroom.
-Even if the year has been tough, it’s so important that you start fresh with your students, especially in the new year.
-When your students are back to school this year, bring out the attitude of new year, new kid.
+Sometimes having a break over the winter months helps alleviate anxiety, but for many students, especially this year, the holidays can heighten problems at home.
+Even though 2020 has been tough on so many of us, it’s so important that you start fresh with your students as we enter 2021.
+Foster an attitude of new year, new kid so students can learn the power of new beginnings.
 Try these tips to help your students start fresh in January.

 A FRESH START FOR STRUGGLING STUDENTS